Florida Gulf Coast University: Library

-In 2019, the Library Complex was formally named after FGCU's third president, Dr. Wilson G. Bradshaw.

 Academics

-Florida Gulf Coast University academics are divided into five colleges.
-In 2017–18, new freshmen averaged an ACT composite score of 23.3, a combined math and reading average SAT score of 1143, and a high school grade point average of 3.9.
+Florida Gulf Coast University academics are divided into eight colleges.
+In 2024, new freshmen averaged an SAT score of 1122, and a high school grade point average of 4.12.

 The Lutgert College of Business is an AACSB-accredited institution, offering undergraduate degrees in accounting, computer information systems, economics, finance, management, and marketing; and the Small Business Development Center, which offers counseling and other services to regional businesses.
 The college offers the following graduate degrees: accounting and taxation, computer information systems, and business administration (both traditional and executive).
 FGCU also added a real estate undergraduate degree, which began in the fall of 2012.

 FGCU's School of Entrepreneurship is a nationally ranked and SACSCOC-accredited institution that offers an undergraduate degree in interdisciplinary entrepreneurship studies (B.A.), entrepreneurship minor, and entrepreneurship graduate certificate.
 The School of Entrepreneurship houses the FGCU Institute for Entrepreneurship, which operates all extracurricular programs and activities such as the FGCU Runway Program Student and Alumni Business Incubator, Freshman Entrepreneurship Living-Learning Community, and FGCU Veterans Florida Entrepreneurship Program.

 The Resort and Hospitality Management Department offers several majors, with students getting the opportunity to gain supervised field work experience at one of many resorts and spas in the area.
 Professional golf management is a unique program with limited access (it's the only remaining Professional Golfers Association–certified program in Florida and one of just 19 in the country), much like the nursing, music and athletic training programs.

-FGCU also has a unique requirement prior to graduation — University Colloquium: A Sustainable Future.
-The aim of this colloquium is to educate graduates on the importance of ecology, preservation and sustainability.
-FGCU also makes service learning a graduation requirement, and students have contributed more than 2.2 million volunteer hours in the community since the university opened in 1997.
+The university requires all students to complete a three-credit-hour, undergraduate course called University Colloquium: A Sustainable Future.
+This colloquium aims to educate graduates on the importance of ecology, preservation, and sustainability.
+FGCU also makes service learning a graduation requirement, and students have contributed more than 5 million volunteer hours in the community since the university opened in 1997.

 FGCU's College of Engineering also offers civil, environmental, bioengineering and software engineering, the last of which began to phase out the overlapping computer science degree in 2011.
 Holmes Hall was built to facilitate the engineering programs, along with the Emergent Technologies Institute.
 FGCU's bachelor's programs in bioengineering, civil engineering, environmental engineering, and software engineering are accredited by the Engineering Accreditation Commission of ABET.
-A Master of Science in engineering (MSE) program began in fall 2017.
+A Master of Science in engineering (MSE) program began in 2017.

 In 2017, FGCU elevated its honors program to an Honors College, opening in August with almost 900 students.